 The film is divided, and perfectly balanced, between the stories Mr. Dark tells and what is going on between him and Sam in the present.
 There is something strange about the mortuary that grows in prominence as the stories grow in their devilry.

 There are four stories followed by a surprise fifth, and not a single one is boring.
-They follow a pattern that goes from decade to decade, from sin to sin, amusingly connected through the reappearing character Dr. Harold Kubler who pops up in three of the five as an oblivious observer.
+They follow a pattern that goes from decade to decade, from sin to sin, amusingly connected through the reappearing character Dr. Harold Kubler who pops up as an oblivious observer.
 They follow a woman who puts her nose where it doesn’t belong, a prickish frat boy that doesn’t use protection (definitely the funniest one), a man who can’t bear the burden of his sick wife any longer, and a true tale of terror titled “The Babysitter Murders” that involves a deranged serial killer.
 Each warns against a particular “sin.”
 Giving a worst-case scenario for every bad decision the participants make.

 This is typical for horror; stories warning people that no evil deed goes unpunished.
 Evildoers, either by fate or guilt, will be punished for their choices.
-However, in a meta take on the anthology, the film acknowledges what it’s doing and even comments on it, “your stories on predicable.”
+However, in a meta take on the anthology, the film acknowledges what it’s doing and even comments on it, “your stories are predicable.”
 The Mortuary Collection has an odd sense of humor that banks on audience expectation.
 A final girl, a knife-wielding maniac, women getting punished for premarital sex, and an obvious villain.
 All horror tropes you regularly expect to see, but the film wears them as a mask.
 Dangling these safe assumptions over your head like bait until you go to grab one and find out it’s actually something completely different.

 Everything leads up to a fifth and final tale of horror starring Sam and Mr. Dark themselves.
 It’s a phenomenal conclusion that shocks as well as satisfies, revealing the ultimate punishment for a special monster that has hovered in the background since the opening credits, going unseen for much of the film but whose presence can be felt throughout.